DorianGrey/ng-webpack-template/MIGRATION.md

 - Test execution was added as a pre-push hook to make sure they get executed before the corresponding commit gets published.
 - Component templates (i.e. `*.component.html`) are now processed by `html-loader` instead of `raw-loader`.
 As a result, you might reference assets from those files to get them processed by webpack (e.g. images).
 - **Assets**: There is now a suggested structure to deal with assets, either with directly  (i.e. processed by webpack) or indirectly referenced ones.
   - The `public` folder is intended for indirectly referenced assets, i.e. those that are not processed by webpack.
+The contents of this folder are recursively copied to your defined output folder in build mode except the `index.ejs` template.
+In development mode, they get served by the dev-server.
   - The `src/app` folder contains assets that are referenced by webpack, e.g. in case they are imported from your code or referenced by templates using relative paths.

 # Tasks / Scripts